TechnicJelle/CMGT_GraduationReport/report.typ

 Now, a second rewrite of the engine is being worked on, but it is still lacking a good rendering system.
 Therefore, the LLRI component could also do with a rewrite, alongside the rest of the engine.

-== Research Questions

-For this project I will be working on creating the (start for a) rendering system for the new version of the Rythe Game Engine.
-This product could serve as the base for the complete LLRI rewrite.

-=== Main Research Question

-My main research question is:
-#v(1em)
-#align(center)[_
-	How can I develop a good start for a flexible,\
-	yet performant cross-platform GPU API abstraction?
-_]
-#v(1em)

-=== Sub-questions

-As part of this research, there are a few sub-questions that also need to be answered:
-- Because I can't abstract away all major GPU APIs in just a few months, which GPU API should I start with abstracting?
-- What are the key differences between Vulkan and the abstraction layers that already exist?
-- How should I test?
-- How can I make it faster?

 == Requirements and Constraints

 The goal of the LLRI is to:
 - Be portable to other GPU API's down the line (not necessarily immediately).
+//TODO (Glyn): Be specific, requirements should all be measurable(in the end either the requirement is met or not), "some details are abstracted away" is not measurable.
 - Abstract away some implementation details that are more verbose and obtuse than they need to be, from the perspective of someone implementing new graphics features.
-- Guarantee some safety checks that make it a bit harder for engineers to shoot themselves in the foot. //TODO: APA to Bjarne Soustrup's "C vs C++"
+- Guarantee some safety checks that make it a bit harder for engineers to shoot themselves in the foot.
+  #footnote([Reference to the famouse quote _#quote("C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.")_ — #cite(<stroustrup-footguns>, form: "prose")]))
 - Allow enough low level access to not restrict engineers from being able to design their own renderer architecture.
 - Minimise overhead of the abstraction where possible, or at least move as much of it to compile-time or startup-time as possible.

 === Deliverable

-At the end of the project, I plan to have a GitHub repository with a library in it.
+At the end of the project, I will have a GitHub Repository with a few prototypes/experiments with various GPU APIs and abstraction layers.
-That library will be the start of the new LLRI.
+If there is time, I would also like to have a GitHub repository with a start of the actual LLRI2 library in it.

 === Indicators of Success

 I'll have succeeded if I got the beginnings of a GPU API abstraction layer done.
+Experimental prototypes with various GPU APIs and abstraction layers will be considered a success, too.
+Those prototypes will show basic functionality that is needed for a rendering system, such as rendering a spinning 3D model with a texture on it.

-I will verify and ensure that it is done enough by making a test program with it.
+If I have gotten to the point where I have an initial prototype of the LLRI2 library itself, I will verify and ensure that it is done enough by implementing the same as the prototypes, but with the LLRI2 library instead.

 #pagebreak()